rizac/sdaas/README.md

         0.46478282,  0.44947399,  0.47900702,  0.46478282,  0.44947399])
 ```

-*Note* `trace_features` returns a vector (numpy array) representing
+*Note* `trace_features` returns a vector (numpy array) of numeric features representing
-a given trace and which is used as input of our machine learning Isolation Forest algorithm.
+a given trace and which is used as input of our machine learning model using the Isolation Forest algorithm.
-Currently, it consists of a mono-dimensional vector (numpy array of length 1)
+Currently, it consists of mono-dimensional vector (numpy array of length 1) calculating as
-of the waveform power spectral density (PSD) computed at 5 s period.
+only feature the waveform power spectral density (PSD) in dB computed at 5s period.
 `aa_scores` is the low-level function that computes amplitude anomaly score from an array
 of N feature vectors (Nx1 numpy array)